rohinp/rohinp.github.io/_posts/2022-12-10-FunctionsDay0.md

 mainParser1(new File("Creating a dummy file object"))

 /*
+Note: UNKOWN type was assumed, for termination in case file type not supported.

 This composition looks so much better, but we can improve more It is very specific to scala syntax, but I assume other languages might also have some kind of mechanism to achieve this